-Indicators enable the pilot to check oil pressure, oil temperature, fuel pressure, RPM and EGT.
-The engine instruments are located on the upper, mid and lower portions of the left panel.
+Indicators enable the pilot to check oil pressure, oil temperature, tachometer, manifold pressure, fuel flow and EGT.
+The engine instruments are located on the mid and lower portions of the left panel and the lower portion of the right panel.